top of page

 Figure 3 Light microscopy of histologically processed skin tissue specimen.

-Antimicrobial & Immune Barrier
+The Skin’s Antimicrobial & Immune Barriers

 Melatonin, one of the non-enzymatic antioxidants, has been shown scientifically to promote Longevity and is a hormone produced by our Pineal Gland or “Third Eye”.